@turbot/aws-kms

 What's new?

-• The AWS > KMS > Key > CMDB control would go into an error state if Turbot did not have permissions to describe a Key.
+• The AWS > KMS > Key > CMDB control would go into an error state if Guardrails did not have permissions to describe a Key.
 Users can now ignore such permission errors and allow the CMDB control to run its course to completion.
 To get started, set the AWS > KMS > Key > CMDB policy to Enforce: Enabled but ignore permission errors.
 Please note that for such cases, any Key control dependent on the CMDB data will be set to a skipped state if the attributes required to evaluate the control is not available in the CMDB.

 Bug fixes